La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 #### Colors

-Different language use different sets of words to denote colors.
-Some languages just refer to the color by referencing other "prototype" objects with similar color (or shade, form …) In Lojban we use all the options:
+Different languages use different sets of words to denote colors.
+Some languages simply refer to colors by referencing other "prototype" objects with similar colors, shades, or forms.
+In Lojban, we use all the options:

 > **ti xunre**
 > _This is red._